Deploying a Minecraft Server with Marketplace Apps

-After Minecraft has finished installing on your Linode, you will be able to access your Minecraft server by copying your Linode’s IPv4 address and entering it in the Multiplayer menu on your personal computer’s Minecraft installation.
+After Minecraft has finished installing on your Linode, you are able to access your Minecraft server by copying your Linode’s IPv4 address and entering it in the Multiplayer menu on your personal computer’s Minecraft installation.
 To find your Linode’s IPv4 address:

 Click on the Linodes link in the sidebar.
-You will see a list of all your Linodes.
+You see a list of all your Linodes.

 Find the Linode you just created when deploying your app and select it.

 Navigate to the Networking tab.

 Under the IPv4 heading, your IPv4 address are listed under the Address column.
 Copy your IPv4 address.

 Open Minecraft on your computer and click on Multiplayer, then click Add Server.

 Enter a name for your server in the Server Name box.
 This name is displayed on the Play Multiplayer server selection screen.

 Paste your IP address in the Server Address field and click Done: